sebastienjust/containup-py/README.md

 ))
 ```

-You write your stack in Python — a language you're already using, already good at, already documented.
+You write your stack in Python — a language you're maybe already using,
+already good at, already documented.
+And if you don't know Python, it doesn't
+matter because the syntax you need for basic things is, in fact, no more
+complicated than YAML.

 You express logic directly.
 No interpolation, no templating, no escaping, no hacks.

 But behind that simplicity, it’s real code.
 You can loop, branch, query, fetch secrets,
-load configs — everything you already know how to do in Python.
+load configs — everything you already know, or can learn, in Python.
 The API stays close to the mental model of Compose, but frees you from its constraints.

 ```python